jerryjyuan/whiteboard/README.md

 Since this application was built for Pivotal's internal use, they have it configured to communicate with Okta to login to the application.

-None of the CoreLogic employees have access to this, so we have to use a workaround which is to allow **unauthenticated** access from the *outbound* IP addresses of each of the CoreLogic Labs offices.
+None of the CoreLogic employees have access to this, so our workaround is to allow **unauthenticated** access from the *outbound* IP addresses of each of the CoreLogic Labs offices.

 The below list is the latest configuration: